 Collaboration > Competition

-Rice is a hub for innovation and research – a top-15 university as ranked by U.S. News & World Report, where the Nobel Prize-winning buckyball was discovered, home to one of the happiest and most diverse student bodies in the country, where President Kennedy delivered his famous “Moon Speech” and next-door collaborators with the world’s largest medical center.
+Rice is a hub for innovation and research – where the Nobel Prize-winning buckyball was discovered, home to one of the happiest and most diverse student bodies in the country, the workplace of award-winning faculty, where President Kennedy delivered his famous “Moon Speech” and next-door collaborators with the world’s largest medical center – and the premier university in the nation’s most diverse city.

-But most importantly, we’re a community of scholars who truly care about one another’s success.
+But most importantly, we are a community of scholars who truly care about one another’s success.
 We’re more collaborative than competitive.
 Because together, we achieve more.
 At Rice, your opportunities are unlimited.

-Rice offers more than 50 undergraduate majors and 20+ interdisciplinary minors across seven schools of study.
-Our student-to-faculty ratio is six to one, and the median class size is 15 students.
+Rice offers 50+ undergraduate majors and 20+ interdisciplinary minors across seven schools of study.
+Our student-to-faculty ratio is six to one, and the median class size is 14 students.
 From your first semester on campus, no matter your major, you’ll have the opportunity to conduct research alongside experts.
 You’ll be able to apply your skills, gain valuable professional experience and interact with industry leaders as you address real-world issues.

 Looking to try something new?
-Rice has more than 250 clubs and organizations for you to grow existing passions or test out new ones.
+Rice has 280+ clubs and organizations for you to grow existing passions or test out new ones.
 Explore more ways to get involved.

 - Early decision – Nov.
 1